 The Gender Center was formed by four women human rights activists who, in the period after the Vienna Conference on Human Rights and processes leading up to the Beijing Conference found a gap in the availability of data and information to support assertions about women’s human rights issues to the many women’s groups operating in the country.

 Dorcas is a lawyer and a women’s rights activist with over twenty years of experience promoting women’s rights at the national, regional, and international levels.
-She possesses skills in organizational development, fundraising, research and writing, project management, and adult training methodologies.
+She possesses skills in organizational development, fundraising, research writing, project management, and adult training methodologies.

 Deborah Tayo Akakpo

 Deborah is a member of the Network of Women’s Rights in Ghana (NETRIGHT) and other networks/ coalitions.
-She holds Masters in Project Management and Social Work, from the Wisconsin International University College and the University of Ghana respectively, a Bachelor’s degree in Sociology from the University of Ghana, and an Executive Certificate in NGO Management.
+She holds a Masters in Project Management and Social Work, from the Wisconsin International University College and the University of Ghana respectively, a Bachelor’s degree in Sociology from the University of Ghana, and an Executive Certificate in NGO Management.

 Annabelle Akuki Azu